Skip to footer content

 Visual Studio's NuGet Package Manager interface displaying IronPDF library search results, with version 2025.9.4 selected for installation in the IronTesting project - showing the Install button and version dropdown prominently

-How Can You Merge Two PDF File Byte Arrays Using IronPDF?
+How Do You Merge Two PDF Byte Arrays in C#?

-Here's a complete example demonstrating how to merge two PDF byte arrays in C# into a single PDF:
+Here is a complete example demonstrating how to merge two PDF byte arrays into a single PDF document:

 // Simulate two PDF byte arrays (in practice, these come from a database or API)